-When your check engine light is on or you’re experiencing car problems, a car scan tool lets you talk to your car and help determine what the problem is.
+When your check engine light is on, or you’re experiencing car problems, an appropriate OBD scan tool will let you talk to your car and help determine what the problem is.
 But, you may ask yourselves:

 These sensors detect any abnormalities in your engine, including:

 - and spark plug issues, etc.

 There’s a special plug that allows you to use a scan tool to communicate with this system directly so you can figure out what’s going on with your car.